percona/everest-doc/docs/release-notes/Percona-Everest-1.4.0-(2024-12-15).md

 - [EVEREST-1565](https://perconadev.atlassian.net/browse/EVEREST-1565): The MongoDB versions are now sorted in descending order, and all the versions are visible on the **Basic information** page when selecting the **Database version**.

-- [EVEREST-1593](https://perconadev.atlassian.net/browse/EVEREST-1593): We’ve resolved an issue that was preventing the display name and database version from showing up during new cluster creation.
+- [EVEREST-1593](https://perconadev.atlassian.net/browse/EVEREST-1593): We’ve resolved an issue that was preventing the display name and database version from showing up during a new cluster creation.

 - [EVEREST-1594](https://perconadev.atlassian.net/browse/EVEREST-1594): Scheduled backups failed after several successful runs when the number of shards in the MongoDB sharded cluster was modified.
 This issue has been resolved now.

-- [EVEREST-1608](https://perconadev.atlassian.net/browse/EVEREST-1608): Percona Everest now displays an error message if the proxies value in the **Custom** field for the MySQL database is not entered.
-Also, unless you enter this value, the **Continue** button is disabled, as expected.
+- [EVEREST-1608](https://perconadev.atlassian.net/browse/EVEREST-1608): Percona Everest now displays an error message if the **Proxies** value in the **Custom** field for the MySQL database is not entered.
+Also, unless you enter this value, the **Continue** button is disabled, which aligns with the expected behavior.

 - [EVEREST-1613](https://perconadev.atlassian.net/browse/EVEREST-1613): On the **Edit Topology** page, the **Resource Size per Node** field now displays the initially selected configuration.
-Previously, when reopening the **Edit Topology** page, the setting reverted to **Custom** instead of retaining the chosen option.
+Previously, when reopening the **Edit Topology** page, the setting would revert to **Custom** instead of retaining the chosen option.

 - [EVEREST-1615](https://perconadev.atlassian.net/browse/EVEREST-1615): We have fixed an issue where the uninstallation of Percona Everest failed if a MongoDB sharded cluster was in the **Deleting** state.

-- [EVEREST-1642](https://perconadev.atlassian.net/browse/EVEREST-1642): When restoring to a new database, it is not possible to modify the version of the database.
-This behaviour aligns with the expected functionality of Percona Everest.
+- [EVEREST-1642](https://perconadev.atlassian.net/browse/EVEREST-1642): When restoring to a new database, modifying its version is no longer possible.
+This behavior aligns with the expected functionality of Percona Everest.

 - [EVEREST-1649](https://perconadev.atlassian.net/browse/EVEREST-1649): We've addressed an issue that caused the **Add storage** button for backups to remain inactive, even after the page was refreshed.
 The button would only become active when users switched between different tabs, such as transitioning from the **Overview** tab to the **Backups** tab.